tzin00/Device-Monitor-Dashboard/README.md

 ## Regular Setup
 - Clone the git repository
-- (recommended) setup a virtual environment with either python2.7 or 3.6
+- (recommended) setup a virtual environment.
-- Install dependencies
+- Install dependencies in requirments.txt
-- Setup the database: `python manage.py setup`
+- Setup the the database/folders: `python manage.py setup`
 - Run the web server `gunicorn -c gunicorn_conf.py manage:app`
+  - ###### Note: Gunicorn is not required, but is recommended over the default flask webserver.
 - Server will be available on [hostname]:8000

 ## Docker setup